 President's Scholars.
 Full-time students (earning 12 or more credit hours in a semester) who maintain a 4.0 grade-point average for that semester are identified as President's Scholars.
-Grades earned in Foundations classes (those numbered below 100) are not used in determining President's Scholars.

 Dean's List.
 All students who are registered for at least six credit hours in a semester and who maintain a grade-point average of 3.5 or higher qualify for recognition as Dean's List members.
-Grades earned in Foundations classes (those numbered below 100) are not used in determining Dean's List members.